gi-no/blog_mean_stack/article3.en.md

 ```

 Also, add editing button. "editing" variable is true while editing.
 Use "ng-show"/"ng-if" to switch element by "editing" variable.
-Although we are using the same "editing" variable for question and answers, answers are under a element with "ng-repeat" attribute and ng-repeat create seperate scope for each items.
-So, each "editing" actually refers different variables for question and each answers.
+Although we are using the same "editing" variable for question and answers, answers are under an element with "ng-repeat" attribute and ng-repeat create separate scope for each item.
+So, each "editing" actually refers different variables for the question and each answer.

 client/app/questionsShow/questionsShow.html